innobright/help.innobright.com/src/usage/advanced-usage.rst

 ``--tile-size``
 --------

 Controls the max size of the internal tile.
-Tiles will always fit the ratio of the input image.
+The tile-size given is an upper bound, the actual tile size will always be less than the tile-size in each axis.
+If the tile-size is larger than the full image then it is clamped to the size of the image.

 ``--firefly``
 --------

 Enables the firefly suppressor.
 This will detect and reduce the spread of high energy pixels.
 By default it's turned off.
+Minor performance hit to enable.